 - Are you hiring minorities or members of underserved communities?

-Whether you're a startup, expanding your current business, or relocating your operations, a government agency will want to know details on various ways your business will improve the region:
+Whether you're a startup, expanding your current business, or relocating your operations, a government agency will want to know details on how your business will improve the region.
+The particulars may include:

 - Will your business improve the appearance of the surrounding area?

 - Is your business part of a region's targeted industry?